Professor Francis L Collins

-I am a Professor of Geography at the University of Waikato and the current Director of the National Institute of Demographic and Economic Analysis (2018-2021).
-My principle research interests are in the socio-cultural dimensions of migration and cities.
-I have been particularly focused on developing theoretically-informed and empirically rich accounts of the experiences, mobility patterns and regulation of international migration in the Asia Pacific region, as well as exploring the contribution of migrants to urban life and the transformation of cities.
-This body of research includes: international students and urban transformation, higher education and the globalisation of cities, labour migration and marginalisation, time and youth migration and aspirations and desires.
+I am a Professor of Geography at the University of Waikato and the current Director of the National Institute of Demographic and Economic Analysis (2018-2022).
+My research focuses on geographically and sociologically informed accounts of international migration, population change and urban transformation.
+I have had a particular focus on developing theoretically-informed and empirically rich accounts of the experiences, mobility patterns and regulation of international migration in the Asia Pacific region, as well as exploring the contribution of migrants to urban life and the transformation of cities.
+This body of research includes: emotional drivers and governance of migration; labour migration, marginalisation and exploitation; racism and employment; international students and urban transformation; and higher education and the globalisation of cities.

 Zohirul Islam (PhD in Population Studies, University of Waikato) - Temporary Migration and Income Inequality in New Zealand